-I am a Greek Musician and Educator, currently finishing my Jazz Performance Degree.
+I am a Greek Musician and Educator, graduate from Codarts University of the Arts, and currently doing a Master’s Degree at the Conservatorium van Amsterdam.
 I started playing Bass Guitar at the age of 15 and immediately fell in love with it.
 My love for jazz led me to pick up the Contrabass a few years later.
 After spending years practicing both classical and jazz double bass, I decided to come to Rotterdam to study Jazz Performance.
-Currently, I am teaching in Rotterdam and performing all around the Netherlands with numerous different projects.
+Currently, I am teaching in Rotterdam and Amsterdam and performing all around the Netherlands with numerous different projects.
 My rich educational background (Engineering and Music) and my teaching experience in different fields enable me to have a holistic view of the potential of each pupil.
 My ambition is to pass all the knowledge and experience that I acquired through the years to other musicians.

 The goal of the lessons is to provide to each student the knowledge necessary to play the music that they love in this instrument.
 I use a basic curriculum that serve as a basis on which we build together the individual lesson plan of each pupil.
 The basic curriculum includes technique (pizzicato, bowing and left-hand positions), musicality (sound, phrasing, timing, feel), practicing different music idioms and healthy practicing (posture, muscle tension etc..).
 We always have as a guideline that we play music because it’s fun and, in the meantime, we develop practicing schedules and tactics that meet the pupil’s needs.
 After some months of lessons, we can focus on Jazz or Classical repertoire.